killercup/scribbles/_posts/2017-03-23-impl-a-trait-for-str-slices-and-slices-of-strs.md

 }
 ```

 Sorry about the whole `'a` noise[^lifetimes]!
+Please ignore this for a minute!

-[^lifetimes]: If you are not used to Rust: Usually, you don't have to be that explicit and write these annotations everywhere.
-One of Rust's defining features is that it is able to ensure that references to `x` (`&x`) are valid only as long as the resource `x` is valid (and it has some pretty nice inference rules for that).
+[^lifetimes]: If you are not used to Rust: This is not how most Rust code looks.
+What are these "tick a" things for?
+I'm glad you asked!
+One of Rust's defining features is that it is able to ensure that references to `x` (`&x`) are valid only as long as the resource `x` is valid.
+This prevents some pretty serious bugs!
 The `'a` syntax allows us to give name to these life times so we can, for example, define references `&'a x` and `&'b y` and specify that `'a` is valid for (at least) as long as `'b` by writing `'a: 'b`.
+And usually, it has some pretty nice inference rules for that; in trait definitions however, Rust requires us to be explicit.

 But wait -- this doesn't compile!